bbhtty189/DDPM/README.md

 ## Denoising Diffusion Probabilistic Models

-A DDPM implemented by PyTorch is used for image generation task.
+A DDPM implemented by PyTorch for image generation task.

 ## Reference